 Learn to accept yourself while you strive to improve yourself.

-For more info and help with self-acceptance and achieving your goals check out these products I created to help you understand yourself better and improve your stress resilience:
+For more info and help with self-acceptance and achieving your goals check out my book, Building Skills to Uplevel Life: Silver Lining Emotional Intelligence Workbook.

 - Tags: emotional intelligence

 - Ann Silvers